Arrow-air/project-spearhead/src/tools/initial_sizing/README.md

 - Drag: within 6% of CFD with the base drag recovery model
 - Propeller interaction (actuator disk): confirms base drag recovery assumption

-See `aero_validation_note.md` in the parent directory for full details.